chi-sea-lions-2016/data-structures-linked-list-challenge/notes_pseudocode.md

 I tell that new node to point to the node that I am currently pointing to I change myself so that I'm pointing to the new node

+LAST NODE
+Does the list keep track of what it's last node is?
+NOTE AS CURRENTLY IMPLEMENTED
+How do I reassign the penultimate node as the last node?
+USING NODE'S METHODS
+How do I